mssteele/mssteele.github.io/_posts/2017-08-08-creating-a-blog-on-github.markdown

 Blog posts are placed inside a `_posts` directory, html layout files for the template engine are beneath a `_layouts` directory, etc.

 Folders relating to a site's theme are not actually present when you create a new Jekyll project, because the default files are stored outside of the project.
 To override a particular theme file you need to create a local copy in the correctly named folder.
-To obtain the default files, visit the GitHub repository of the them.
-For example the default them is [minima](https://github.com/jekyll/minima).
-The default page footer can be obtained [here](https://github.com/jekyll/minima/blob/master/_includes/footer.html).
+To obtain the default files, visit the GitHub repository of the theme you are using.
+For example the default page footer of the [minima](https://github.com/jekyll/minima) theme can be obtained [here](https://github.com/jekyll/minima/blob/master/_includes/footer.html).

 ## Running Jekyll Locally